paramiko/paramiko/sites/www/installing.rst

 also work but has a less-strong compatibility guarantee from us.)
 Users on Python 2.5 or older are urged to upgrade.

-Paramiko has two hard dependencies: the pure-Python ECDSA module ``ecdsa``, and the Cryptography library. ``ecdsa`` is easily installable from wherever you obtained Paramiko's package; Cryptography may require more work.
+Paramiko has three hard dependencies: the pure-Python ECDSA module ``ecdsa`` and ASN1 module ``pyasn1``, and the Cryptography library. ``ecdsa`` is easily installable from wherever you obtained Paramiko's package; Cryptography may require more work.
 Read on for details.

 If you need GSS-API / SSPI support, see :ref:`the below subsection on it
 <gssapi>` for details on additional dependencies.